tatomyr/json-types/README.md

 # Simple JSON Type

-This is an attempt to describe data types (mostly aimed at JSON-like structures) in a simple and natural way.
+This document attempts to describe data types (primarily aimed at JSON-like structures) in a simple and natural way.
-Any [valid JSON](https://www.json.org/) could be validated against a **simple-json-type** definition.
+Any [valid JSON](https://www.json.org/) could be validated against a **Simple JSON Type** definition.

 ## Reserved Keywords